Blog

 1. Optimize your Google Business Profile

-Your Google Business Profile is a free business listing by Google that lists information about your coworking space including hours, reviews, photos, and more.
+Your Google Business Profile is a free service by Google that lists information about your coworking space including hours, reviews, photos, and more.

-It shows up in Google maps and the search engine results page and is an incredibly valuable free marketing tool available to coworking spaces.
+It shows up in Google maps and the search engine results page (SERP), and it is also one of the most valuable free marketing tools you have as an operator.

 The better optimized your profile is, the more likely it is to appear when someone searches for a keyword like “coworking space near me” or “coworking space in Atlanta”.
 This translates to more leads and more potential customers.